 In coastal states where an NWP has not previously received a state coastal zone management consistency concurrence, an individual state coastal zone management consistency concurrence must be obtained, or a presumption of concurrence must occur (see 33 CFR 330.4(d)).
-The district engineer or a State may require additional measures to ensure that the authorized activity is consistent with state coastal zone management requirements.
+If the permittee cannot comply with all of the conditions of a coastal zone management consistency concurrence previously issued by the state, then the permittee must obtain an individual coastal zone management consistency concurrence or presumption of concurrence in order of the activity to be authorized by an NWP.
+The district engineer or a state may require additional measures to ensure that the authorized activity is consistent with state coastal zone management requirements.